-Nobly indeed does the stupenmonument respond to its Territory of the sacred title of the Light.
-Holy Dead.
-That secret house is the house of a tomb; but it is not a closed, but an open tomb. tomb not of a man, but of a god; not of the dead, but of the risen.
+Nobly indeed does the stupen-

+monument respond to its Territory of the sacred title of the Light.
+That Holy Dead. secret house is the house of a tomb; but it is not a closed, but an open tomb.
+It is a tomb not of a man, but of a god; not of the dead, but of the risen.
 It is the tomb of the divine Osiris, whose birth on earth, descent into the under-world, resurrection and judgment of the dead, were the most prominent features in the creed of Egypt, and in union with whom the holy departed passed in safety the divine tribunal, and was made glorious by the Unseen Light.